California/Hawaii Accreditation Information

 REACH 2.1 has eight standards with related indicators and a Rubrics Manual for each indicator along with an EE Evidence Guide for Standards 3, 5, and 6.
 These guide the school through the self-study process.
 The school uses the rubrics and evidence guide to stimulate a professional dialog among the stakeholders to determine their rating and then lists evidences that support that rating.
 A summary narrative for each standard describes the school's strengths and areas in which it has opportunities for improvement.
 An ACSI consultant is available to mentor the school in the self-study process.When the self-study is completed the school prepares for a visiting team of educators.
 This team writes a report on the level to which the school is meeting each of the standards and makes a recommendation to the ACSI Regional Accreditation Commission on accreditation.

-Course One! is an accreditation training and preparation program conducted by ACSI for its Southern California member schools desiring to go through the EE–12 accreditation process for the first time.
+Steps to School Improvement is an accreditation training and preparation program conducted by ACSI for its California member schools desiring to go through the EE–12 accreditation process for the first time.
 It also provides ongoing training for accreditation coordinators of accredited schools.
-For more information about Course One! please call the regional office at 714.256.1287 or email our accreditation coordinator.
+For more information about Steps to School Improvement please call the regional office at 714.256.1287 or email our accreditation coordinator.

 Each spring, Hawaii member schools are invited to a one day training for schools interested in going through accreditation or for accredited schools who desire ongoing training.
 For more information please call the regional office at 714.256.1287 or email our accreditation coordinator.